-We will also be participating in the ArtCity Eugene downtown Studio Without Walls events on July 20, August 17, and September 21, presenting a new project, as yet unnamed.
+We will also participated in the ArtCity Eugene downtown Studio Without Walls events on July 20, August 17, and September 21, 02018 presenting ADRIFT, a series of historical markers celebrating the past, present, and future.

-Last year, we launched ESP, a program to continually engage our permanent sites with new artworks - transitory, social, conceptual, minuscule, and Earth works.
+In 02017, we launched ESP, a program to continually engage our permanent sites with new artworks - transitory, social, conceptual, minuscule, and Earthworks.
 Charlie Schneider, Nicole Seisler, and Joseph Cruz are the first commissioned artists for ESP.
 In September, we installed the first of Charlie's Pinhole Camera CCTV Security System on on our Moffat, CO site (above).
 We also collected Hand Pressed Souvenirs for Nicole's Hand Pressed Souvenir Project (below).

 On the same adventure, we worked with Adams State University on their Mars Habitat project funded by the Colorado Space Grant Consortium, funded by NASA!
 That was astoundingly fun.
 We worked with the undergraduate sculpture class to create an interactive communication tower (below).
 This was the first prototype of an ongoing Communication Tower project, we hope.